runwayml/runway-api-mcp-server/README.md

 ## Prerequisites

-Before starting, you'll need to have setup your Developer account on the [https://dev.runwayml.com/](Runway API), [https://docs.dev.runwayml.com/guides/setup/](setup Billing), and also created an API Key.
+Before starting, you'll need to have setup your Developer account on the [Runway API](https://dev.runwayml.com/), [setup Billing](https://docs.dev.runwayml.com/guides/setup/), and also created an API Key.

 This guide is written for MacOS users only, instructions for Windows will be coming soon.

-You'll also need [https://nodejs.org/](node) setup.
+You'll also need [Node.js](https://nodejs.org/) setup.

 ## Setup

 1. Clone this repository and save it to a folder on your computer.
 Remember where you saved this folder because you'll need it in a later step.

 2. Duplicate `.env.example` and save it as `.env`.
-Update `RUNWAYML_API_SECRET` with your API key that you got from the [https://dev.runwayml.com/](Runway API).
+Update `RUNWAYML_API_SECRET` with your API key that you got from the [Runway API](https://dev.runwayml.com/).

 3. Run `npm install` in the folder, then `npm run build`.
 You should now see a new folder called `build` with a `index.js` file inside.

 ### Using the MCP with Claude Desktop

-4. Follow the [https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server](instructions) to setup a config file for Claude.
+4. Follow the [MCP quickstart instructions](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server) to setup a config file for Claude.
 If you already have it, open it by running:

 MacOS